 Our ability to compete in the highly competitive biotechnology industry depends upon our ability to attract and retain highly qualified managerial, scientific, medical and other personnel.
-We are highly dependent on our management, scientific and medical personnel.
+We are highly dependent on our management, scientific and medical personnel, including David Epstein, our Chairman of the board of directors, William Hinshaw, our President and Chief Executive Officer; Manu Chakravarthy, M.D., Ph.D., our Executive Vice President of Clinical Development and Chief Medical Officer; Laurent Chardonnet, our Senior Vice President and Chief Financial Officer; Paul Fehlner, J.D., Ph.D., our Senior Vice President, Chief Legal Officer and Corporate Secretary; Stephen Mitchener, PharmD, our Senior Vice President and Chief Business Officer: Andrew Suchoff, our Senior Vice President and Chief People Officer.
 The loss of the services of any of our executive officers, other key employees and other scientific and medical advisors, and our inability to find suitable replacements could result in delays in product development and harm our business.
 We conduct our operations in Massachusetts.
 Competition for skilled personnel in our market is intense and may limit our ability to hire and retain highly qualified personnel on acceptable terms or at all.
 To induce valuable employees to remain at our company, in addition to salary and cash incentives, we have provided stock options that vest over time.
 The value to employees of stock options that vest over time may be significantly affected by movements in our stock price that are beyond our control and may at any time be insufficient to counteract more lucrative offers from other companies.
 Despite our efforts to retain valuable employees, members of our management, scientific and development teams may terminate their employment with us on short notice.

 Employment of our key employees is at-will, which means that any of our employees could leave our employment at any time, with or without notice.
+For example, in the fall of 2019, a number of the employees in our finance group left the Company to pursue other employment opportunities and although these positions are currently filled by new full-time employees, such transitions create operational risks for the Company.
 We do not maintain "key man" insurance policies on the lives of these individuals or the lives of any of our other employees.
 Our success also depends on our ability to continue to attract, retain and motivate highly skilled junior, mid-level and senior managers as well as junior, mid-level and senior scientific and medical personnel.